d3ledger/d3-btc/README.md

 [More details](https://github.com/d3ledger/d3-btc/blob/develop/btc-address-generation/README.md)

 ## Client Registration
-This event will assign a Bitcoin MultiSig address to recently created Iroha account.
+The service assigns Bitcoin MultiSig addresses to Iroha accounts.

-Client sends a registration request to particular Notary node.
+Client sends a registration request to a particular Notary node.
 Notary chooses MultiSig address and creates a transaction in Iroha to create a "client to Bitcoin address" relationship.

 ## Deposit Service
-Each Notary watches for transactions of MultiSig addresses assigned to our clients in the Bitcoin network.
+Each Notary listens to transactions of the MultiSig addresses assigned to our clients in the Bitcoin network.
 Whenever we see a transaction with coins being sent to one of the addresses, Notaries increase its balance.

-Iroha transfer transaction is formed as a multi-signature transaction that has two commands:` AddAssetQuantity` and `TransferAsstet`.
+Iroha transfer transaction is formed as a multi-signature transaction that has two commands:`AddAssetQuantity` and `TransferAsstet`.

 [More details](https://github.com/d3ledger/d3-btc/blob/develop/btc-deposit/README.md)